DmitriyAlergant-T1A/ai-belvedere/README.md

    3. In Auth0, **do not create Social login connectors**.
 If Google was enabled by default, remove it.
 With social logins enabled, Auth0 will not limit the users to a predefined list of allowed users: anyone on the web will be able to sign up and use LLM under your API keys.
 You don't want that.

-   4. In Auth0, in the User Management tab, create initial users with passwords
+   4. In Auth0, in the User Management tab, create initial users with passwords.
+They will need to verify their emails (a verification email should come automatically).

-   5. Go back to Koyeb app and add more environment variables to enable authentication with Auth0
+   5. Go back to Koyeb app and add the following environment variables to enable authentication with Auth0

       - `AUTH_AUTH0=Y`
       - `OIDC_BASEURL=https://gleaming-creater-something-something-213123432423.koyeb.app/`
       - `OIDC_CLIENTID=Your Auth0 ClientID from the application that was created there`
-      - `OIDC_ISSUERBASEURL=your Auth0 application URL, e.g. https://dev-llkj2l34kj34lj3455.us.auth0.com`
+      - `OIDC_ISSUERBASEURL=Your Auth0 application URL, e.g. https://dev-llkj2l34kj34lj3455.us.auth0.com`

    6. Test the app by navigating to the Koyeb-provided URL again.
 It should now require authentication.